 There probably were some positive experiences you have had recently.
 Just small things really.
 Like the delight of bumping into a friend at the supermarket, a warm glow felt when someone shows you some consideration, or the delight you felt in observing your small grandchildren playing.
 But when bad things also happen, how easy it … Continue reading Positive awareness – How to find it?

-Who doesn’t wonder whether happiness that lasts is ever possible and if so what does one have to do to bring it about?
+Who doesn’t wonder whether happiness that lasts is ever possible?
+What does one have to do to bring it about?
 Will this need to involve some form of spiritual awakening and if so how do you discover it?
 Spiritual awakening and contemporary culture Much of materialist science has it that we are slaves to our … Continue reading Spiritual awakening – How to discover it?

 David Rosmarin Harvard Medical School talking about his study of 159 patients said: “Our work suggests that people with a moderate to high level of belief in a higher power do significantly better in short-term psychiatric treatment than those without, regardless of their religious affiliation.
 Belief was associated with not only improved psychological wellbeing, but … Continue reading Psychiatric illness